Genesis gives you do anything capability with its jack-of-all-trades steel machine

-You get fittings to bolt pretty much anything you want onto the frame: two sets of eyelets on the front dropouts, low-rider pannier mounts on the fork, rack and mudguard mounts at the back and two bottle bosses (although not a third one under the down tube to satisfy the determined adventurer).
+You get fittings to bolt pretty much anything you want onto the frame: two sets of eyelets on the front dropouts, low-rider pannier mounts on the fork, rack and mudguard mounts at the back and two bottle bosses.

 Genesis has kitted out the Croix de Fer 20 with a Shimano Tiagra 10-speed groupset.
 Tiagra looks neat, with a similar aesthetic to 105 and older Ultegra and Dura-Ace.
 It also inherits the precise, light shifting of those more expensive groupsets.